The Barron Space and the Flow-induced Function Spaces for Neural Network Models: The Barron space

 { Due to the symmetry, we have

-where the last inequality follows from the contraction property of Rademacher complexity (see Lemma 26.9 in \cite{shalev2014understanding}) and that $\sigma(\cdot)$ is Lipschitz continuous with Lipschitz constant $1$.
+where the last inequality follows from the contraction property of Rademacher complexity (see Lemma 26.9 in \cite{shalev2014understanding}) and the fact that $\sigma(\cdot)$ is Lipschitz continuous with Lipschitz constant $1$.
 Applying Lemma 26.11 in \cite{shalev2014understanding} and plugging \eqref{eqn: qqq} into \eqref{eqn: ppp}, we obtain

 Taking $\varepsilon\to 0$, we complete the proof. }